emotion-js/emotion/docs/typescript.md

 title: "Typescript"
 ---

-Emotion includes TypeScript definitions for `emotion`, `react-emotion`, `create-emotion`, and `create-emotion-styled` packages.
+Emotion includes TypeScript definitions for `emotion`, `react-emotion`, `preact-emotion`, `create-emotion`, and `create-emotion-styled` packages.
 These definitions also infer types for css property (with object syntax), and HTML/SVG tag names, and props types.

 ## emotion